slateci/slate-catalog/stable/faucet/faucet/README.md

 ## Connecting an OpenFlow Switch

-Now you will need the IP and NodePort foor your faucet instance.
+Now you will need the IP and NodePort for your faucet instance.
 You can use these to connect your switch.

 First get the instance ID of your faucet instance.